Bank of America $300 Cash Bonus

 Alternatively, Chase has its Total Checking offer of $200 with very easy requirements.
 Just open an account, set up a direct deposit within 60 days, and you'll get the bonus in 10 days.
 The fee is waived if you have monthly direct deposits of at least $500 or you keep a minimum daily balance of $1,500.
 Those are both very easy requirements to satisfy.
 You can pair a Chase Savings account too for an extra $150, though that requires $10,000 in new money.

 So as you can see, the public offer from Bank of America is not worth it.
-Wells Fargo and Chase both have similar large geographic footprints (Chase is bigger actually) so you aren't getting anything extra by going with Bank of America.
+Other banks both have similar large geographic footprints (Chase is bigger actually) so you aren't getting anything extra by going with Bank of America.